ISIS Hostage and Food For Life Volunteer Kayla Mueller Is Killed

 ISIS had previously demanded $6.6 million for her release, but the American and British governments have refused to pay ransoms for their citizens.

-ISKCON US has organized a vigil for Kayla, who was a compassionate devotee of Krishna.
-Some of the members of the ISKCON knew her and encouraged her in her decision to do humanitarian work.
+Krishna US has organized a vigil for Kayla, who was a compassionate devotee of Krishna.
+Some of the members of the Krishna Temple knew her and encouraged her in her decision to do humanitarian work.

 Kayla in the Sandipani Muni School, Vrindavan